uptane/uptane-standard/uptane-standard.md

 #### Send latest time to Secondaries {#send_time_primary}

-The Primary SHALL send the time to each ECU.
-The Secondary SHALL verify the time message, then overwrite its current time with the received time.
+The Primary SHOULD send the time to each ECU.

 #### Send metadata to Secondaries {#send_metadata_primary}